4 Capability Framework Examples and How They’re Used in Organizational Strategy

 What is a capability framework?

-A capability framework outlines the skills, knowledge, tools, processes, and behaviours your organisation needs to achieve its goals.
-It establishes a universal language in your workforce, offers information for career planning and enables clearer workforce planning.
+A capability framework outlines the skills, knowledge, tools, processes, and behaviors your organization needs to achieve its goals.
+It establishes a universal language in your workforce, offers a baseline for career planning, and enables clearer workforce planning.

 How to use a capability framework

-Done right, a capability framework should be accessible and understandable for everyone in your organisation.
-That includes individual contributors, organisational development professionals, HR, L&D, managers and executives.
+Done right, a capability framework should be accessible and understandable for everyone in your organization.
+That includes individual contributors, organizational development professionals, HR, L&D, managers, and executives alike.

 That gives you an incredibly diverse set of use cases, beyond simply developing a capable workforce.
 A framework can be the foundation for: